jcollard/ChessAppDevlog/README.md

 # Refactoring a Chess Program in C#

-In this article, I want to take you with me on a journey in which I refactor a Chess program that was written by a novice coder.
+I want to take you with me on a journey in which I refactor a Chess program that was written by a novice coder.
 The original source code is spaghetti code with the majority of the functionality crammed into a single main method.
 But, I really do not want to judge the original code.
 We have all been